 We found a cute little spot called Flowers Cafe, sat in the square and had coffee, hot chocolate, and patisserie.
 We had three separate kinds: a lemon meringue slice, pavlova with raspberries and blueberries, and a chocolate torte.

-It was lovely to sit out and enjoy the mood.
+It was lovely to sit out and enjoy the evening vibe.